clearlinux/autospec/README.rst

                         attempt to verify package
-  -p, --prep-only       Only perform preparatory work on package --non_interactive     Disable interactive mode for package verification --infile INFILE       Additional input to contribute to specfile creation.
+  -p, --prep-only       Only perform preparatory work on package --non_interactive     Disable interactive mode for package verification -C, --cleanup         Clean up mock chroot after building the package -m MOCK_CONFIG, --mock-config MOCK_CONFIG
-                        Can be a url, directory of files, or a file.
-  -C, --cleanup         Clean up mock chroot after building the package -m MOCK_CONFIG, --mock-config MOCK_CONFIG
                         Value to pass with Mock's -r option.
 Defaults to